• Donate

 Volunteer Opportunities

 • The Synagogue Coalition represents a volunteer network comprised of synagogue members and non-profits that are dedicated to serving refugees, asylees and undocumented immigrants.
-Visit the following link to learn more about their volunteer opportunities:
+Click here to learn more about their volunteer opportunities.

 Informative Articles